potato-lulw/assignment-buddy/README.md

 #### 4) What are Phoenix's thoughts about this?

 Well, does it matter?
 As we all know Phoenix's E ability (fireball) is to heal himself while damaging others around.
-In the similar way, for his own 'academic' satisfaction, he makes us suffer...
+In a similar way, for his own 'academic' satisfaction, he makes us suffer...
 JUST KIDDING!
 HAH!